evnm/www/_posts/2017-02-07-introducing-json-toggle.md

 JSON Toggle is language-agnostic in the sense that ingestion libraries may be implemented in any programming language.

+## An example toggle spec

+In the following example toggle specification, three toggles are
+defined:

+1. `"/feature/ab_test"` which acts as a simple coin-flip with 50% probability.
+2. `"/feature/dogfood_widget"` which can be used to guard a feature that is 100% accessible to employees but inaccessible to all other users.
+3. `"/feature/incremental_rollout"` which grants access to all employees, but only 1% of non-employee users.

-A toggle spec looks like this:
+The spec looks like this:

 {% highlight json %}
 [